Rareloop/lumberjack-bedrock-installer/README.md

 lumberjack-bedrock new my-site
 ```

-The above command will create a folder in your current directory called `my-site` which contains the scaffolded out site.
+The above command will create a folder in your current directory called `my-site` which contains Bedrock with Lumberjack ready to go.